adobe/spectrum-web-components/packages/toast/README.md

 ## Description

-`sp-toast`s display brief, temporary notifications.
+`sp-toast` elements display brief, temporary notifications.
 They are noticeable but do not disrupt the user experience and do not require an action to be taken.

 ### Usage